dustinpfister/blog_posts/_posts/lodash_template.md

 layout: post
 categories: lodash
 id: 411
-updated: 2022-01-18 08:48:13
+updated: 2022-01-18 08:53:51
-version: 1.12
+version: 1.13
 ---

-The [lodash \_.template](https://lodash.com/docs/4.17.11#template) method is one way to go about creating and using templates to turn javaScript code into formatted html, and other formates as well for that matter.
-When making any kind of web based project with javaScript there will often be a need to take some data that is retrieve from a server for example and then present that data to the user in some way.
+The [lodash template](https://lodash.com/docs/4.17.11#template) method is one way to go about creating and using templates to turn javaScript code into formatted html, and other formates as well for that matter.
+When making any kind of web based project with javaScript there will often be a need to take some data that is retrieve from a server for example and then present that data to the user in some way such as a canvas, or html view.
+The lodash template method is then one of a wide range of options for this sort of thing, and even if the lodash template method is not used a lot of other ways of doing this sort of thing work in a similar way.

 Another application that come to mind is making a project that can be described as a static site generator.
 One of the aspects of a static site generator is that plain text, or markdown source files need to be converted into HTML and injected into an HTML page.